Tennis and Journalism don't seem to have a lot in common

 Without mentors who encouraged me, without my finding walls to practice on, without my cleaning garages to make money for tournament entry fees, without my biking four miles to and from my club to coach tennis to make money for lessons, I wouldn’t have made it to playing on a college tennis team.
 I know that for a fact.

 So when I decided that I wanted to become a writer, I looked for mentors.
 Thankfully, the Amherst College alumni directory is full of people who are writers and publishers.
-I soon found a mentor who had been a writer, editor, and even an editor-at-large at a well-known magazine.
+I soon found a mentor who had been a writer and editor at several publications.
 He encouraged me to confidently do what I was nervous to do: contact my favorite writers and ask them about their trajectory – learn from them.
 Without my mentor’s support, I wouldn’t have conducted over forty informational interviews during my senior spring.
 I learned invaluable information about talking to strangers and what to expect in an entry level position in journalism.
 Had I decided to sit back and wait for an opportunity, I wouldn’t have landed my summer internship at Quartz and my current job at The Atlantic.

 Serena was right, I am a go-getter.